webiik/webiik/src/readme.md

     That's all, so easy!

-#### Using the automatic DI outside the middlewares and route controllers
+#### Using automatic DI outside the middlewares and route controllers
 You can also use this automatic injection for any other class using the static methods `methodDI($object, Container $container)`, `commentDI($object, Container $container)` and `constructorDI($className, Container $container)`.
 See examples below:

 __Constructor injection:__